RespiraWorks/Ventilator/docs/purchasing/README.md

 ## Scripts

-[make_parts.py](make_parts.py) - reads [parts.json](parts.json) and from it generates `parts.rst`,with tables and link nodes which can then be rendered by sphinx

-[make_parts.sh](make_parts.sh) - wrapper script that ensures correct operating system and runs the python script from within this directory
+The `parts.rst` file, with tables and link nodes will be generated as when you run [docs/docs.sh build](../docs.sh).